Have you ever wondered if you have the right amount of super for your age?

 Alternatively, ‘modest retirement’ offers a slightly higher quality of life than what the Age Pension offers.
 For this, ASFA suggests:

-Keep in mind these benchmarks only apply to retirees aged 65-84 who own their own home outright.
+Keep in mind these benchmarks only apply to retirees aged 65-84 who own their own home outright and are considered “relatively healthy”.

 Firstly, don’t worry, there may be many things you can do now to improve your super.
 These numbers are simply a guide – it doesn’t consider your individual circumstances and work arrangements.
 For example, you may have less in your super if you: